-Equity.
-The PERS total fund portfolio is specifically designed to meet its investment objectives over a long-term investment horizon of 30+ years.
-This design relies on time-tested principles of investing that are focused on asset allocation, disciplined rebalancing and a low-cost implementation.
-This simple, less complex portfolio structure has delivered strong returns since inception and will perform even more efficiently now that bond yields are normalizing.
+The PERS total fund portfolio is specifically designed to meet its investment objectives over a longterm investment horizon of 30+ years.
+This design relies on time-tested principles of investing that are focused on asset allocation, disciplined rebalancing and low-cost implementation.
+This simple, high quality, less complex portfolio structure has delivered strong returns since inception and will perform efficiently through changing market cycles.